kkayam/Realtime-Stock-Crypto-Price/README.md

 - Uses finnhub websocket for price updates

 ## Config File Format
-First line is always for background, paste in the url or path in config.txt after background=.
+First line is always for background, paste in the url or path after background=.

 1 Ticker per line.